hbc/NGS_Data_Analysis_Summer2016/sessionII/lessons/04c_introR-functions-and-arguments.md

 * Understanding the structure of a function and how it is used
 * Exposure to a few commonly used base functions in R
-* An brief introduction to packages and libraries in R
+* A brief introduction to packages and libraries in R
 * Knowing where and how to find help